A family of solutions to the inverse problem in gravitation: building a theory around a metric

-In this article we show how one can construct such a theory.
-In particular, a new class of mixed scalar-$f(R)$ theories are presented which involve a function $f$ whose argument includes the scalar curvature and both potential and kinetic terms of a scalar field in a precise way.
+In this Letter we show how one can construct such a theory.
+In particular, a class of mixed scalar-$f(R)$ theories are presented which involve a function $f$ whose argument includes the scalar curvature and both potential and kinetic terms of a scalar field in a precise way.
 We show that there are large families of functions $f$ such that, for a particular scalar-field configuration, a given metric is an exact solution to the equations of motion.
 The theory reduces to a number of well-known cases in some limits, though in general has such a large configuration space so as to encompass practically any metric for some $f$.
-While the presented theory provides only one particular (not necessarily physically-motivated) example of a covariant action that can be tailored to a given metric, having an explicit construction on hand helps toward finding a general solution to the inverse problem.
-The approach has the benefit that gravitational perturbations of a given spacetime can be accounted for self-consistently when using bottom-up methods.
+While the presented theory provides only one particular (not necessarily physically-motivated) example of a covariant action that can be tailored to a given metric, having an explicit construction on hand helps toward finding a general solution to the inverse problem. {The approach has the benefit that gravitational perturbations of a given spacetime can be accounted for self-consistently when using bottom-up methods.
 This could lead to improved accuracy in studies involving extreme-mass-ratio inspirals (EMRIs) \cite{nkerr1,emri2}, magnetohydrodynamical models of accretion disks \cite{joh16,bam17}, or quasi-normal ringing \cite{fran19,vol20} that aim to test GR but treat backreaction approximately.}

 Except where needed for clarification, natural units with $c=G=1$ are adopted throughout.